apmiller108/beatbrain/PROJECT.txt

 - [ ] Filter by times played
 - [ ] Filter by rating
 - [ ] Persist the selected filters on the playlist record.
 Show this data to the user on demand.
 Use these filters to initialize the add track search filters.
+### bug fixes
+- [ ] Window scrolls all the way up after removing a track.
+Is is necessary to reload the playlist here?
+- [ ] Is it necessary to reload the playlist when adding tracks?
+Can we do optimistic update to the view.
+Can the playlist stats be updated asynchronously?
+- [ ] Window scrolls all the way up after clicking the mp3 link
 ## TODOs for Feature: Playlist (Phase 4: harmonic mixing engine)
 - [ ] Remove limit from DB query
 - [ ] Add harmonic mixing select with options none, strict and creative (discuss this)